 Delivering a Local Experience on a Global Level – Introducing Avanade

 For global organizations operating across multiple regions, it can be a challenge to maintain a consistent corporate message across all markets while also connecting with candidates on a local level.
-Avanade adopted Avature’s internationalization capabilities, which enabled the company to overcome their language challenge and provide a personalized and localized experience in 26 languages.
+Avanade adopted Avature’s internationalization capabilities, which enabled the company to overcome its language challenge and provide a personalized and localized experience in 26 languages.

 Communicating to your target audience in their language is the best practice to avoid creating barriers before you even begin.
 It also has a dramatic impact on adoption, while reducing bounce rates and minimizing page dropout.
 When it comes to ensuring strong organic performance of your career site, these are critical factors that Google will take into account when ranking your site and its content.